moby/moby/docs/reference/builder.md

 All new files and directories are created with a UID and GID of 0.

 In the case where `<src>` is a remote file URL, the destination will have permissions of 600.
-If the remote file being retrieved has an HTTP `Last-Modified` header, the timestamp from that header will be used to set the `mtime` on the destination file.
+If the remote file being retrieved has a HTTP `Last-Modified` header, the timestamp from that header will be used to set the `mtime` on the destination file.
 However, like any other file processed during an `ADD`, `mtime` will not be included in the determination